The Everglades: River of Grass: Background

 Douglas was a freelance writer who submitted stories to magazines throughout the 1920s, 1930s and 1940s.
 Her friend Hervey Allen was an editor at Rinehart, responsible for the Rivers of America Series.
 Allen asked her to write a story about the Miami River, but Douglas did not find it very interesting, calling it only "an inch long".
 She began learning more about the Miami River though, and in her research, she instead suggested to her editor to write a story about the Everglades.
 Douglas spent five years researching the Everglades, consulting with Garald Parker of the US Geological Survey, who was studying the Everglades hydrology systems, and eventually wrote nearly 40 papers on the ecosystems in the Everglades.

 Reception

-The Quarterly Review of Biology reviewed the book and commented on Andy' "convincing evidence" in her assertion that the Everglades are a river instead of a swamp, and declared that "it is hoped that this excellent account of the area and its history may provide the needed stimulus for the establishment of an intelligent conservation program for the entire Everglades."
+The Quarterly Review of Biology reviewed the book and commented on Douglas’s "convincing evidence" in her assertion that the Everglades are a river instead of a swamp, and declared that "it is hoped that this excellent account of the area and its history may provide the needed stimulus for the establishment of an intelligent conservation program for the entire Everglades."